 Expungement Removes the Public Record of a Conviction

-An expungement means that a conviction is removed from the public records and only accessible through non-public records.
-There will always be a private record of the offense with law enforcement.
-For the average person, business, background check, or other organization, the record is closed, and the conviction will not appear.
-Having a clean criminal history is a big help in many areas of a person’s life – such as job applications, college applications, credit ratings, and many other things.
-An expungement is a useful tool.
-It is helpful with domestic violence charges because the nature of the crime reflects violence and abuse, and having that on a criminal record can be harmful to a person’s future.
+Having a clean criminal history is a big help in many areas of a person’s life – such as job applications, college applications, credit ratings, etc. An expungement is a valuable tool and particularly helpful with domestic violence charges because the nature of the crime reflects violence and abuse.
+Having that on a criminal record can harm a person’s future.
 Domestic violence lawyers can assist you and determine if you qualify.
 An expungement in Michigan is complicated, and an experienced attorney gives you the best chance of success.
-Most people who apply on their own or with a bargain lawyer are not successful.
+Most people who apply independently or with a bargain lawyer are unsuccessful.

 Michigan law has a provision that allows a first offense domestic violence conviction to become a non-public record – this accomplishes virtually the same thing as an expungement.
 Everyone doesn’t qualify for this provision, and many people who do qualify are denied expungement.
 A capable, experienced domestic violence lawyer can determine if this option is available and develop a plan to convince a judge and prosecutor that the petitioner is an excellent, qualified candidate.

 Qualification for a Domestic Violence Expungement – 5 Years

 An applicant must meet specific requirements to qualify for a domestic violence expungement in Michigan.
 The essential requirements are that more than 5 years have passed since the end of any jail sentence or probation discharge.
 You are disqualified from expungement with a felony domestic violence conviction.

 Domestic Violence Expungement – Frequently Asked Questions

 “Can I get a domestic violence expunged in Michigan?”